Superannuation account types

 For most people, it is beneficial to move to an account-based pension as soon as possible due to the tax savings on your investment earnings.

-If you’re expected earnings on your accumulation account is 8% p.a. and you are taxed between 10 and 15% on earnings (let’s call it 12.5% for simplicity), then you are paying about 1% p.a. in tax (on your total balance).
+If the expected earnings on your accumulation account is 8% p.a. and you are taxed between 10 and 15% on earnings (let’s call it 12.5% for simplicity), then you are paying about 1% p.a. in tax (on your total balance).
 By moving to an account-based pension, you are able to avoid that 1% p.a., which for $500,000 is a savings of $5,000 per year, and for $1 million is a savings of $10,000 every year.

 A quick note – a small part of the population has access to untaxed super funds or defined benefit super funds.
 If this is you, you need to spend some time learning about the nuances of those super funds and the account types as they differ from ordinary super funds in significant ways.
 You can contact your super fund to help you understand it.
 Alternatively, you could speak to an adviser who specialises in these, either from your super fund, or privately.